jeksn/jeksn.me/content/reading-list.md

 ## Currently Reading:

-- The Two Towers / J.R.R.
-Tolkien
 - Europe Central / William T. Vollmann
+- We Have Always Lived in the Castle / Shirley Jackson

 ## 2024